 The Latino Bundle (EBOOK)

-From glittering casinos to sultry Southern cities to a private island paradise, these powerful men have built their worlds on charm, wit, and sheer determination.
-But when love steps in, none of them are prepared for the fiery women who will challenge everything they believe.
-A self-made gambler meets his match in a stubborn hotel heiress, a lost prince is tempted by a Southern belle with stars in her eyes, and a surly ex-SEAL falls hard for a spoiled princess who just might be his perfect dream.
+In this passionate trilogy, a self-made gambler meets his match in a stubborn hotel heiress, a lost prince is tempted by a Southern belle with stars in her eyes, and a surly ex-SEAL is completely undone by a spoiled princess who may be the one woman capable of capturing his heart.

 Collapsible content